-Challenges: Emotional Co-Dependency, diffidence, may be drawn to dangerous relationships
+Challenges: Emotional Co-Dependency, diffidence, lack of autonomy, may be drawn to dangerous relationships

 In Myth: Demeter, Ceres, Yemanja, Anahita, Nut, Cybele, Gaia, Tara, Tlazolteotz, Akua’ Ba, Gwandusu, Isis, Kali Ma

-Challenges: self-neglect, stubbornness, difficulty letting go of children
+Challenges: self-neglect, stubbornness, difficulty letting go of caretaking role, lack of boundaries

 In Myth: Hera, Juno, Frigg, Isis, Parvati, Asherah